didoesdigital/steno-dictionaries/README.md

 # Steno Dictionaries

-This repository contains Di’s stenography dictionaries used by [Typey Type for Stenographers](https://didoesdigital.com/typey-type/).
+This repository contains Monniasza’s stenography dictionaries used by [Typey Type for Stenographers](https://didoesdigital.com/typey-type/).
 The dictionaries are in JSON format and use [Plover](http://stenoknight.com/wiki/FAQ#What_is_Plover.3F) theory.
+These descend from Di's dictionaries, with Monniasza's individual changes applied.
+These are not suited for use by anyone else, because these reflect Monniasza's individual habits, but they may provide insights for anyone else

 # How to use these dictionaries